-In December of 2004, former Secretary of the Interior Norton issued policy guidance to all of the bureaus on legislative exchanges and land valuation issues.
-A copy of that guidance (Secretary of the Interior Order No. 3258) is included for the record.
+In December of 2004, former Secretary Norton issued policy guidance to all of the bureaus on legislative exchanges and land valuation issues.
+On December 31, 2006, Secretary Dirk Kempthorne extended the policy guidance until August 31, 2007.
+A copy of that guidance (Secretary of the Interior Order No. 3258A2) is included for the record.
 This policy was developed to ensure that land transactions are conducted with integrity and earn public confidence.